giantmade/giant-news/README.md

     $ `poetry publish`

 will publish the package to PyPi.
-You will need to enter the username and password for the account which can be found in the company password manager
+You will need to enter the company username (Giant-Digital) and password for the account which can be found in the company password manager

-## Local development

-In order to run `django-admin` commands you will need to set the `DJANGO_SETTINGS_MODULE` by running

-    $ export DJANGO_SETTINGS_MODULE=settings